Cheapest Way to Call Canada from the US

 Budget-friendly Canada Calling Options

-For international callers interested in other options, there are plenty of cheap and free possibilities in the form of online services and downloadable applications.
-Rebtel, Skype, and Vonageare examples of popular and reliable international calling services that allow you to make unlimited calls to Canada without putting a dent in your wallet.
+For international callers interested in other options, there are plenty of cheaper possibilities in the form of online services and downloadable applications.
+Rebtel, Skype, and Vonage are some of the market leaders with regards to rates and service quality, though there are many more out there so it’s worth doing your research.